JosephJ7/crimedetection-AYS/README.md

 ```
 ## 🧰 Configuration

-Ensure your `config.py` file contains the correct PostgreSQL database configuration and MongoDB configuration :
+Create a file `config.py` and ensure your file contains the correct PostgreSQL database configuration and MongoDB configuration :

 ```python
 from pymongo import MongoClient